Skip to content

 • Wood, including timber frames

-Your home will also be classed as non-standard if it has a thatched roof or a flat roof.
+Your home will also be classed as non-standard if it’s prefabricated, a barn conversion or has a thatched or flat roof.
+It may also be non-standard if it has particular types of cladding.

 Anna’s all about delivering fantastic insurance products at a great price.
 Value is the most important thing for Anna, as she cuts through the jargon and finds what’s most important and worth your hard-earned money.